MarkTee/collector/README.md

 6. Press F5.

 ## About
-Jack is a small custom language designed for the Nand2Tetris course.
-This game was written to learn more about Jack before writing a compiler for it.
+This game was written to learn more about Jack (a small custom language designed for the Nand2Tetris course) before writing a compiler for it.